Filing Your Taxes Late? Find Out if You’ll be Penalized

-However, the circumstances surrounding the 2020 tax season has been anything but normal.
+However, the circumstances surrounding the 2021 tax season have been anything but normal.

-Individuals can defer tax payments and filing tax returns for the 2019 tax year without incurring penalties or interest until July 15, 2020.
-Interest and penalties will instead start to accrue on July 16.
-It’s unnecessary to file any additional forms to access this new deadline.
+Individuals can defer tax payments and filing tax returns for the 2020 tax year without incurring penalties or interest until May 17, 2021.
+Interest and penalties will instead start to accrue on May 18, 2021.
+It’s unnecessary to file any additional tax forms to access this new deadline.

 It’s important to note: This extension only applies to federal income tax.
-Filing and payment deadlines for states could differ, although many states are following the federal government’s lead.
+Filing and payment deadlines for states could differ.
+Thirty-five states are following the federal government’s lead and extending state tax deadlines to May 17, too.

 Why it’s important to file on time